WELCOME

 Commercial properties cover office spaces, retail outlets, and warehouses, to name a few.
 These properties often follow different financing guidelines and offer diverse income potentials.
 For more details, review the types of commercial property available in the market.

 Mixed use properties combine residential and commercial spaces, such as a building with apartments above retail stores.
 Emerging models like co-living, short term rentals, and flex use spaces add to the variety.
-Investors seeking alternative ownership structures may also consider tenancy in common as a flexible way to share investment costs.
-Explore different types of coworking spaces to see how flexible commercial concepts are evolving.

 For more context, browse available properties in your area to see examples of potential investment properties.